Establishing your GHG Emissions Baseline

 As organizations strive to embrace a more sustainable future, establishing a greenhouse gas (GHG) emissions baseline is a crucial starting point.
 Greenhouse gases are emitted by many sources and are classified as either Scope 1, 2, or 3 emissions.
 Scope 1 emissions are the direct emissions from an entity’s operations while Scope 2 emissions are the indirect emissions from an entity’s purchased utilities.
 Multiple solutions exist to help reduce Scope 1 and 2 emissions.
 Scope 3 emissions occur in the value chain of an entity, such as upstream emissions from suppliers, downstream emissions from customers using their products, or emissions associated with the business travel or commuting of an entity’s employees.
 Scope 3 is quickly gaining more attention as many companies look for even more leadership opportunities in the climate space by setting targets on their value chain emissions.
 A GHG emissions baseline serves as a foundation for understanding an organization’s current emissions profile that can lead to enabling informed decision-making, target setting, and effective implementation of emissions reduction strategies.

-According to a 2022 ESG Global Study, companies that demonstrate progress toward environmental sustainability, like clearly reporting their GHG emissions, have found more success than they might have seen if they had not seen progress: Some 87% of consumers want to spend more with them and 83% of potential investors want to back them financially.
+According to a 2022 ESG Global Study, companies that demonstrate progress toward environmental sustainability, like clearly reporting their GHG emissions, have found more success than they might have if they had not seen progress: some 87% of consumers want to spend more with them and 83% of potential investors want to back them financially.
 Transparent reporting attracts and retains workforce talent, too.
 83% of employees surveyed shared that they want to work for employers and brands that take environmental and social issues seriously.1

 To begin, a business or organization can depend on several areas of guidance and methodologies to help them define appropriate GHG reduction targets.